ralph-groupscholar/groupscholar-cohort-cadence/ralph-progress.md

 - Expanded gap report rendering to handle empty filters gracefully.
 - Documented gap report status filters in the README.
 - Added validation for gap report status filters to prevent typos.

+## Iteration 61
+- Added owner load reporting to summarize upcoming touchpoints grouped by owner.
+- Extended CLI and README with owner-load usage and optional owner filtering.

+## Iteration 68
+- Added a db-summary command that reads Postgres for upcoming touchpoints and stale cohort signals.
+- Implemented database summary queries with last-sync metadata and active stale cohort detection.
+- Documented the new database summary workflow in the README.

+## Iteration 69
+- Added an export-ics command to generate iCalendar files for upcoming touchpoints.
+- Implemented iCalendar rendering with proper escaping and all-day event formatting.
+- Documented calendar export usage in the README.